tarantool/doc/README.rst

     ..  code-block:: bash

-        docker run --rm -it -v $(pwd):/doc tarantool/doc-builder:fat-4 sh -c "make pull-modules"

-    This will initialize Git submodules and update them to the top of the stable branch in each repository.

-    You can also do without a Docker container:

-    ..  code-block:: bash

         git submodule update --init
         git fetch --recurse-submodules
         git submodule update --remote --checkout

+    This will initialize Git submodules and update them to the top of the stable branch in each repository.

     ``git submodule update`` can sometimes fail, for example, when you have changes in submodules' files.
     You can reinitialize submodules to fix the problem.

     **Caution:** all untracked changes in submodules will be lost!

     ..  code-block:: bash

         git submodule deinit -f .
         git submodule update --init

+    Note that there's an option to update submodule repositories with a ``make`` command.
+    However, it's intended for use in a CI environment and not on a local machine.

+    ..  code-block:: bash

+        docker run --rm -it -v $(pwd):/doc tarantool/doc-builder:fat-4 sh -c "make pull-modules"

 2. Build the submodules content: